EthanCampana/PC-Part-Picker-Scrapper/README.md

 # PC-Part-Picker-Scrapper
-AWeb Scraping bot for PCPartPicker.com
+A Web Scraping bot for PCPartPicker.com

 Features: